 Here we go again, misusing the package insert.
 The 25% and 27.4% miscarriage rates are directly from the package inserts for Gardasil – but RFK Jr conveniently ignores the next sentence, which showed the miscarriage rate is higher in the unvaccinated controls for the clinical studies, and then compares it to another study that has nothing to do with Gardasil.

 One of the worst mistakes one can make in science is to use data from one experiment and compare it to data from a completely different study that has completely different methodologies.
-This is, once again, scientific amateur hour.
+This is, once again, a scientific amateur hour.

 The facts are that in the clinical study used in the package insert, the miscarriage rate between the vaccine and unvaccinated groups was statistically the same.